RubyLichtenstein/Kotlin-Multiplatform-Firebase/README.md

 ### Kotlin is everywhere!

-This project is about to demonstrate the benfits of kotlin multiplatform and to show implementation of multiplatform mobile application (Android/iOS) with firebase as backend (Node.js).
+This project demonstrate the benfits of kotlin multiplatform by showing implementation of multiplatform mobile application (Android/iOS) with firebase as backend (Node.js) all in kotlin.

-The application using Firestore to store list of posts, and firebase functions send notification to users for each new post.
+The application using Firestore to store list of posts and firebase functions to send notifications new posts.

 ## Modules.